-Days For Girls
+Days for Girls

-GRACE Project (Guatemalan Rural Adult and Children’s Education)
+The GRACE Project (Guatemalan Rural Adult and Children’s Education)

 The GRACE Project stems from a collaboration of groups in Southwest Florida.
-The project aims to educate, train and help employ the local Guatemalan women.
+The project aims to educate, train and help employ local Guatemalan women.
 The organization develops and implements workshops and home visits where they provide educational materials on reproductive health and local resources.

 In addition to education, The GRACE Project creates handmade menstruation kits.
 All the products are reusable, washable and long-lasting.
 The kit consists of fertility bracelets with instructions, shields that serve as barriers to any leakage, flannel cotton pads, soap, gallon bags for washing and underwear.

-SERniña Founder, Danielle Skogen, lived in Guatemala for three years working as a teacher.
+SERniña founder, Danielle Skogen, lived in Guatemala for three years working as a teacher.
 During her time, she noticed a need for health and hygiene education.
 Often, Skogen would watch girls drop out of school due to a lack of access to proper sanitary items and a lack of support from their community.
 Thus, she developed SERniña as an educational support program.